 Shortly after boarding, the plane took off.
 I checked my phone to see that the Wifi is working – a relatively new feature on some Cathay planes.
 Dinner was served shortly after, featuring 3 main choices – a Chinese prawn dish with rice, a Korean Bimibap, and a western option of roasted chicken breast.
 As I had already eaten a bit of food in the lounge, I opted for the chicken breast.

-After the meal, there is always room for desserts.
-I had a plate of fresh fruits, and cheekily asked for 2 ice cream servings – which I was granted!
+After the meal, there is always room for dessert.
+I had a plate of fresh fruits and cheekily asked for 2 ice cream servings – which I was granted!
 So, I happily ate the Haagen Dazs cookie and cream ice cream, and the mango and raspberry sorbet.

 I spent the rest of the flight watching some movies on the TV.
 I also did take pictures of the bathroom – something I normally do not do.
-The bathroom feature Jurlique products, similar to other Cathay planes and lounges.
+The bathroom features Jurlique products, similar to other Cathay planes and lounges.

 As the short flight lasted only 3 hours 35 minutes, I did not attempt to recline the seat into a fully flat bed to sleep.
 The plane landed at Incheon airport around 10:55 pm.

 Overall, I enjoyed the updated Cathay Pacific A350 Business Class.
 You can read all my Cathay Pacific Business Class flight reviews and my First Class reviews.
 I look forward to these seats again as Cathay Pacific continues to update their fleet with more A350s.